 Sand and Assemble

 Begin assembly by bolting the risers (D) to the stretcher (E).
-Drill 1/4-in. holes, tap the lower carriage bolts into place and secure them with washers and nuts.
+Drill one-quarter inch holes, tap the lower carriage bolts into place and secure them with washers and nuts.
 Install the upper carriage bolts in the same way, but run the bolt through the chain.
 Next, bolt the back supports (B) to the seat supports (C).
 Join the three assemblies by driving screws through the stretcher and into the seat supports.

 Before fastening the last four slats, lay them out and check the spacing.
 You’ll have to cut one slat to fit between the risers.
 You may need to increase or decrease the spacing slightly for a consistent look.
 Add the back slats, working up from the bottom and again adjusting the spacing of the last few slats.
 To complete the swing, screw the armrests (A) to the risers (D).
 Then, with the swing on a level surface, level and bolt on the armrests and chain (Photo 5).

-Hang it Up!
+Hang It Up!

 Figure A – Backyard Swing